-Different faces of child exploitation
+Different forms of child exploitation

 Twenty years ago we published our first ground-breaking report on child sexual exploitation in Britain.
 Back then, children who were sexually exploited were prosecuted as child prostitutes rather than safeguarded and protected.